 You’re finished when the soap has hardened.
 It’s so quick!
 There’s no long curing process to track or need to flip them over for a few days.
 It only takes one hour until these soaps are done and ready for use.

-I also suggest wrapping a few pieces in parchment paper and securing with ribbon.
-Save these to share as thoughtful handmade gifts throughout the year.
+I suggest wrapping a few pieces in parchment paper and securing them with ribbon.
+Save these to share as thoughtful handmade gifts for Mom or an upcoming anniversary.

 Easy Melt and Pour Soap Recipes for Beginners